-“Here to Help” is a weekly Support column written especially for Formstack’s awesome, loyal customers.
+“Here to Help” is a support column written especially for Formstack’s awesome, loyal customers.

 Authorize.Net is one of the most trusted names in online payment processing.
 When you combine this popular payment gateway with an online form builder like Formstack, you can create powerful payment forms that process online orders, collect registration fees for events, gather monthly subscriptions, and much more.
 However, integrating the two platforms can be a bit tricky if you don’t know the basics.